SAP-docs/abap-platform-trial-image/CONTRIBUTING.md

 ## Developer Certificate of Origin (DCO)

 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

+## Licensing

+Copyright 2023 SAP SE or an SAP affiliate company and SAP Concur API documentation contributors.

+Please see our [LICENSE](LICENSE) for copyright and license information.

+Detailed information including third-party components and their licensing/copyright information is available via [the REUSE tool](https://api.reuse.software/info/github.com/SAP-docs/abap-platform-trial-image)